 I suppose I’m incredibly lucky, having never been admitted to a hospital as an overnight patient until a few years ago.
 Inevitably like many cancer survivors I’ve undergone an unhappy transformation, I’ve been transformed from a hospital newbie into an experienced pro.
 Now that I’ve completed active treatment for ovarian and uterine cancer, I can boast approximately 70 days of my life spent looking at the world from a hospital bed.
 It’s no wonder that I was almost brought to tears recently while reading an article by André Picard, the Globe and Mail’s public health reporter.
-Picard nailed it perfectly his recent opinion piece Taking patient-centred health care from rhetoric to reality.
+Picard nailed it perfectly with his recent opinion piece Taking patient-centred health care from rhetoric to reality.
 Here is an excerpt:

 “So, what do patients dislike about being in the health system – aside from being sick, of course?
 A number of things: the helplessness; the feeling of anonymity; the discontinuity of care; the rote and the repetition; being talked about and talked to, rather than talked with; the waiting; and the loneliness.”